When you go ashore, you travel from water to dry land. This is always what seafarers do when they are in port as most of their time is spent at sea.

 “All work and no play makes Pepe a dull boy.”

-The irony is that, we often take a peek on them while on board using binoculars when channeling or passing near a beach.
+The irony is that, we often take a peek at them while on board using binoculars when channeling or passing near a beach.
 Oh, how we love to go ashore on those moments.
-Why not take our eyes where we can see and chat with them up close.
-But remember, they’re free to see but not to touch (sometimes)!
+Why not take our eyes where we can see and chat with them up close?

 It can be challenging sometimes when the port you’re in speaks very little English or none at all.
-I used to get frustrated about it until I decided to enjoy and understand them using sign language.
+I used to get frustrated about it until I decided to enjoy and interact with them using sign language.
 It can be fun and very confusing too.

-There were times when I almost miss the bus after waiting for forty-five minutes because I misunderstood a local’s direction.
+There were times when I almost missed the bus after waiting for forty-five minutes because I misunderstood a local’s direction.
 The taxi fare was almost overpriced too due to miscommunication.

 But is it that bad?
 At first look, it might be.
 But there are always valuable lessons you can learn from all these that you can use on your next shore leave.